yoeo/guesslang/docs/typehints.rst

   store_x = Store[str]()
-  # valid: the variant of "Store[...]" where "Item" is replaced by "str" type
+  # OK: the variant of "Store[...]" where "Item" is replaced by "str" type
   #   is explicitly used

   store_x.set('javascript')
   x: Optional[str] = store_x.get()

   store_y: Store[int] = Store()
-  # valid: from the variable type "Store[int]", the type checker guesses that
+  # OK: from the variable type "Store[int]", the type checker guesses that
   #   the variant "Store[int]" of "Store[...]" generic type is used here

   store_y.set(3)
   y: Optional[int] = store_y.get()

   store_z = Store()
-  # error: Need type annotation for "store_z"
+  # ERROR: Need type annotation for "store_z"
   #
-  # there is no type information that the type checker can use to determine
+  # ->there is no type information that the type checker can use to determine
   #   which type replaces the type variable "Item"